xurongting15/xurongting15.github.io/_teaching/2013-teaching-assistant.md

 location: "Beijing, China"
 ---

-Helping with exam development and assignment grading for Prof. Donna Jurdy from Northwestern University, United State, Summer 2013
+Helping with exam development and assignment grading for Prof. Donna Jurdy from Northwestern University, US